CloudCannon/Hugo-conf-2022/content/_index.md

           Hugo?
 No problem — beginners are welcome too!
         speakers:
           - speaker: d99c72fe-c2b8-47ae-9a87-aa22c285cf2e
+      - time_string: ''
+        video_link:
+        type: Workshop
+        title: 'Portfolio Power-Up: Elevate Your Technical Brand with Hugo'
+        description: >-
+          Learn to craft a standout technical portfolio using Hugo's robust features.
+We'll walk you through live project creation and teach you how to add dynamic content effortlessly.
+Perfect for developers, engineers, and tech aficionados looking to enhance their online presence. <br/><br/>By the end, you'll be equipped to make a strong digital impression, setting you apart in the tech world.
+Upgrade your portfolio, elevate your technical brand.
+        speakers:
+          - speaker: a1f9b5cc-e5bc-4d2b-b886-380698b5c094
   - _bookshop_name: generic/markdown-content
     content_html: "<h2 class=\"center-align\">More talks and workshops<br />will be announced soon!</h2><p>\_</p><p>\_</p>"
   - _bookshop_name: sections/video-section